SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/06-optimising-for-parallel-processing.md

 ~~~
 #!/bin/bash --login
 ###
-#SBATCH -n 12                     #Number of processors in our pool
+#SBATCH --ntasks 4                     #Number of processors we will use
+#SBATCH --nodes 1                      #request everything runs on the same node
 #SBATCH -o output.%J              #Job output
 #SBATCH -t 00:00:05               #Max wall time for entire job
 ###